oanguenot/simctl-cli/README.md

 ## Prerequisites

-[Apple Simulator Utils](https://github.com/wix/AppleSimulatorUtils) should be installed to set the application permissions
+[Apple Simulator Utils](https://github.com/wix/AppleSimulatorUtils) should be installed to set the application permissions.

+This is subject to change as rumors say that in Xcode 11.4, application's permissions will be managed directly in the Simulator for easing tests.

 ## Commands